ffalt/express-session-json-store/README.md

 # express-session-json-store
 JSON file sessions store for Express

-forked [https://github.com/darul75/express-session-json] for **NOT** saving the json file on every request (instead: having a timeout and write the file if there are changes).
+forked & rebuilt [express-session-json](https://github.com/darul75/express-session-json) for **NOT** saving the json file on every request (instead: having a timeout and write the file if there are changes).

 ## Usage